By Evelyn Gan, Irene Chang Hui Chung and Jefferson Sim Poh Thong

 Data privacy is of paramount importance to the University’s core business as an education provider revolves around ongoing collaboration and interaction with various stakeholders beyond that of our employees and students.
 Sustainability hinges on the ability to operate smoothly, and the fundamental starting point is compliance with the regulatory environment, including PDPA.

 As part of PDPA awareness, PPQ has also prepared a pre-recorded info session for new staff.
 The content is to provide an overview of PDPA requirements and how it applies to staff members processing personal data on behalf of the University.
-In addition, at least one Personal Data Protection Nominee was nominated by the respective Head of Management Units to handle PDPA matters at the unit level, including reviewing/updating Personal Data Register twice per year and carrying out annual disposal exercise.
+In addition, at least one Personal Data Protection Nominee was nominated by the respective Head of Management Units to handle PDPA matters at the unit level, including reviewing/updating Personal Data Register twice per year and carrying out an annual disposal exercise.

-For stakeholders’ inclusion and engagement, at the end of the year, PPQ organises PDP (Personal Data Protection) Nominees Annual Discussion Meeting to inform the nominees on the latest updates and discuss any concerns, and closing of any loops identified.
+For stakeholders’ inclusion and engagement, at the end of the year, PPQ organises PDP (Personal Data Protection) Nominees Annual Discussion Meeting to inform the nominees of the latest updates and discuss any concerns, and closing of any loops identified.
 For check and balance, PPQ carries out its annual PDPA internal audit to ensure that everything is in order.

 With a strong system in place, the University is set to be agile and resilient in handling any challenges related to privacy with annual reviews in place for continuous quality improvement.

 Without a doubt, data is the new oil, being one of the most important assets of the University; thus, ensuring responsible collection, processing, storage, and disposal processes is crucial.
-The comprehensive policies, procedures and guidelines form the cornerstone in implementing key initiatives, including training and awareness among our stakeholders to ensure they are well equipped to handle personal data responsibly.
+The comprehensive policies, procedures and guidelines form the cornerstone in implementing key initiatives, including training and awareness among our stakeholders to ensure they are well-equipped to handle personal data responsibly.

 With an outcome-based approach and continuous quality improvement, the University remains committed to both maintaining and further streamlining our Personal Data Protection Management System.